openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  If the resultant value is *false*, then the right-hand expression is evaluated.
-If the result of the evaluation is of type *Boolean*, then the *unboxing conversion* (see :ref:`Unboxing Conversions`) is performed.
+If the result of the evaluation is of type *Boolean*, then the *unboxing conversion* is performed (see :ref:`Unboxing Conversions`).
 The resultant value is the value of the *conditional-or* expression.

 The computation results of '\|\|' and '\|' on *boolean* operands are the same, but the right-hand operand in '\|\|' can be not evaluated.